Potapy Emelianov: Early life

 Pyotr Andreevich Emelianov was born in Ufa Governorate around 1889 into a peasant family of Bezpopovtsy, or Priestless Old Believers.
+His ancestors had left the Russian Orthodox Church in the mid-17th-century, over the liturgical reforms introduced by Patriarch Nikon of Moscow and Tsar Alexis of Russia, who both enforced conformity in vain using excommunication, Siberian internal exile, torture, and even burning at the stake for heresy.
 In about 1901, a nine year old Pyotr and his family were received into the Russian Orthodox Church as Edinovertsy, or Old Ritualist Orthodox, by the Bishop of Ufa and Menzelinsk, Anthony (Khrapovitsky).

 When Kyr Anthony was named Bishop of Volhynia in 1902, he brought the young Pyotr Emilianov with him.
 He was tonsured at the Pochaiv Lavra, the monks of which are famous for their anti-Catholicism, by the Bishop, and took the monastic name of Potapy.
 Although a monk, Brother Potapy was briefly conscripted into the Imperial Russian Army, but was released for reasons of ill-health, and was sent by his Bishop to study for the Orthodox priesthood at Zhitomir.

 According to Deacon Vasili von Burman, "During his pastoral studies in Zhitomir, the monk Potapy became fascinated by the writings of the Holy Fathers of the Church and the proceedings of the Ecumenical Councils.
 He was struck most forcibly by the testimony of the Holy Fathers supporting the supremacy of the Roman Pontiff.
-In this way young Potapy gradually became possessed by the idea of reunion with Rome...
-Until this time, Potapy had never in his life met a single Catholic; consequently there could be no question of Catholic influence on him from any external source."
+In this way young Potapy gradually became possessed by the idea of reunion with Rome."

+Zhitomir was the location of St Sophia's Cathedral and still remains today one of the main population centers of both Roman Catholicism and Poles in Ukraine.
+Even so, Deacon Vasili von Burman continues, "Until this time, Potapy had never in his life met a single Catholic; consequently there could be no question of Catholic influence on him from any external source."

 In 1911, Potapy finished his course and was ordained to the priesthood as a hieromonk for the Pochaiv Lavra.

 In 1916, Kyr Anthony Khrapovitsky became Archbishop of Kharkov.
 In March 1917, Father Potapy was assigned to serve temporarily at the Old Ritualist Orthodox parish of ethnic Russians at Nizhnaya Bogdanovka, near Lugansk in modern Ukraine.
-The Russians in the village had been transplanted there in the 17th-century, as an outpost against the Islamic Khanate of Crimea.
+The Russians in the village had been transplanted there in the 17th century, as an outpost against the Islamic Khanate of Crimea.

 According to Pavel Parfentiev, "Fr.
 Potapy gained the love of the town at once.
 His perfect knowledge of the liturgical services and his fine sermons attracted people from the other parishes and even from other villages."
 In response, the parishioners asked the Bishop to assign Fr.
 Potapy to them permanently, alleging that their regular Pastor was, "idle and lazy".
 The Bishop agreed to their request.